Culture of Denmark: Cycling

 In recent years, Denmark has made a mark as a strong cycling nation, with Bjarne Riis winning Tour de France in 1996, and Michael Rasmussen reaching King of the Mountains status, in the Tour 2005 and 2006.
+The Tour d’France has been won for two consecutive years (2022 and 2023) by Jonas Vingegaard.

 Most Danes are active cyclists, often using their bikes to commute to work or to go off on trips at the weekend.
 With its well-engineered cycle paths, Copenhagen is especially suited to city cycling.
 Every day 1.3 million km are cycled in the city, with 36% of all citizens commuting to work, school or university by bicycle.
 Cycling is generally perceived as a healthier, environmentally friendlier, cheaper and often quicker way around town than by public transport or car and it is therefore municipal policy for the number of commuters by bike to go up to 40% by 2012 and 50% by 2015.

 Odense has been named the "bicycle city of the year" because of the great number of bicycle lanes in the city.
 A complete network of 350 km all-weather serviced lanes exists in the town.

 During the summer months, there are free "City Bikes" stationed at various spots in the downtown area of Copenhagen, Aarhus and Aalborg.
 The idea is that anyone can take a bike from one of the spots, ride it to one of the other spots and leave it there for the next person.
 There are many National and regional bicycle routes throughout Denmark.
 They are all marked and include rest areas with benches and other necessities.